benjamincburns/websockproxy/README.md

 It's quite simple.
 The program starts off by creating a TAP device and listening for websocket connections on port 80.
 When clients connect, ethernet frames received via the websocket are switched between connected clients and the TAP device.
-All communication is done via raw ethernet frames.o
+All communication is done via raw ethernet frames.

 To use this in support of a virtual network you must set up the host system as a DHCP server and router.